joaoandradegp-wq/DOS-Game_Launcher/README.md

 On first launch after installation, DOS Game Launcher automatically adds a Windows Firewall exception rule to allow Server and/or Client mode.

-These rules apply only to DOSBox and ZDoom platform connections.<br>
+These rules apply only to DOSBox, ZDoom and Quakespasm platform connections.<br>
 <br>
 ### 🐞 DEBUG MODE